charaneadam/efficient-shapelets/README.md

 parameters as well as a Classifier class that takes a classifier name as argument and contains two methods: fit and predict (same api as sklean).

 - exceptions.py: This module contains exceptions to be raised and used for logging.

-- main.py: This module is used to transform and classify datasets.
-It has two main methods:
-    - transform_dataset: takes an instance of Data, method_name, params, then transform the data given using the method specified using params.
-    It return train and test data (X_train, y_train, X_test, y_test).
-    - classify_dataset: This function takes (X_train, y_train, X_test, y_test)
-    and classify the dataset using the different classifiers in
-    ***classifiers*** module.

-- experiments: This module contains scripts (should be run directly through main function as modules).
-    - methods_comparison: Transform the specified datasets with all shapelet selection methods, and classify using all classifiers.
-    - Kmeans_params: This script run different combinations of window lengths and number of top shapelets to be selected, on all the selected datasets.